“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 Identities spring out of whole cloth for the ghouls in response to side ‘conversations’, complete with provided credentials.
 Eyewitnesses emerge to the crash from among the lookie-loos after ‘interviews’.
 They fill in the police reports about what happened, the reckless driver, the crash, the terrible fire that engulfed all three vehicles.

-Some of the chaos is Caroline’s doing, others Autumn’s suggestions, with a sprinkling of advice from Ms. Green given her own experiences on the force, but at the heart of it is Ferris—the eight fingered ghoul turning his devious mind to the problem: sowing dissent, hatred, and anger.
+Some of the chaos is Caroline’s doing, others Autumn’s suggestions, with a sprinkling of advice from Ms. Green given her own experiences on the force.
+At the heart of it is Ferris.
+The eight-fingered ghoul turns his devious mind to the problem: sowing dissent, hatred, and anger.

 Last out are the elder ghouls, Caroline, and Ferris as the feds begin to arrive.
 It’s not their scene, not their business, and the call went out late.
 Shame about that.

-It’s been a daunting evening, and they have a long drive back.
+It’s been a daunting evening.
+They have a long drive back.

 GM: Having help has its perks.

 Staging the scene is an altogether different experience for Caroline than her early nights, by herself or just with Autumn, scrubbing bloodstains, spraying bleach, and disposing of corpses single- or two-handedly.
 Supervising a team of ghouls and Kindred with a panoply of Cainite gifts to draw upon is an experience all of its own.
 It feels less like trying to preserve the Masquerade, and more like deciding how she’s going to preserve the Masquerade.
-It feels like perhaps the sheriff feels when he goes about his duties.
-There are so many people to order about and after this thing or that.
-Caroline takes a more supervisory than front-line role, mainly stepping in to rewrite memories that the ghouls can’t as readily.
-The casquette girl assists greatly by facilitating silent telepathic communication among the many actors, keeping Caroline apprised of their activities, and relaying orders.
-No one notices her as she moves among the responders, taking and planting items or simply spying as requested.
-Becky Lynne helps Packard and Caroline rewrite memories, but most helps by playing responders’ feelings like a cheap harmonica, inciting surges of jealousy, irritation, impatience, anger.
+It feels like the sheriff maybe feels when he goes about his duties.
+There are so many people to order about and assign to this task or that.
+Caroline takes a more supervisory than front-line role, mainly stepping in to rewrite memories that the ghouls couldn’t do as well.
+The casquette girl greatly assists by facilitating silent telepathic communication among the many actors, keeping Caroline apprised of their activities, and relaying orders.
+No one notices her as she moves among the responders, taking items, planting others, or simply spying.
+Becky Lynne helps Packard and Caroline rewrite memories, but most helps by playing responders’ feelings like a cheap harmonica.
+Irritation, impatience, jealousy, and anger surge as she walks past.
 Ferris provides mundane pretext to justify and further stoke their feelings.
 The wrecker is his idea.
 All Caroline has to do is sit back and watch the fireworks.

 “Your stupid fucking people let the wrecker through!”